Smukanec/Jarvik_code/README.md

 # Jarvik

 This repository contains scripts to run the Jarvik assistant locally.
-By default all helper scripts use the `gemma:2b` model from Ollama, but you can override the model by setting the `MODEL_NAME` environment variable.
+Gemma 2B from Ollama is the default model used by all helper scripts.
+You can switch models at any time via the web interface or by calling the `/model` endpoint.
-Jarvik keeps the entire conversation history unless you set the `MAX_MEMORY_ENTRIES` environment variable to limit how many exchanges are stored.
+Alternatively set the `MODEL_NAME` environment variable when starting a script to run a different model.
+Jarvik keeps the entire conversation history unless you set the
+`MAX_MEMORY_ENTRIES` environment variable to limit how many exchanges are stored.
 The Flask API listens on port `8010` by default, but you can override this using the `FLASK_PORT` environment variable.